Blueprint library/dms

 2. Retraining tasks are assigned automatically based on job roles

-3. Until they complete training on version 3, they cannot execute tasks requiring that SOP
+3. Until they complete training on version 3, they cannot execute tasks requiring that procedure

 The operator on the floor doesn't use the old procedure because the system won't let them proceed without current training.

-SOPs are the DNA of your operation.
+Procedures are the DNA of your operation.
 Every batch, every test, every decision traces back to a procedure.
-When your SOP system is chaos, your operation is chaos.
+When your procedure system is chaos, your operation is chaos.

 Structured authoring - Templates ensure consistency.
 Required sections.
 Standard formatting.
 AI assists with drafting from your requirements.